Krazov/kQuery/README.md

 ## Purpose

 The main purpose of this project is my own education.
 I am going to explore which jQuery methods, and how easy, can be replicated with native functions only.
-(I did something similar with `Array.prototype.reduce` [here](https://medium.com/@Krazov/reduce-everything-a6f142f74eb1) a while back, inspired by Haskell tutorial, and I find this method going well with me.)
+(I did something similar with `Array.prototype.reduce` [here](https://medium.com/@Krazov/reduce-everything-a6f142f74eb1) a while back, inspired by certain Haskell tutorial, and I find this method going well with me.)

 While a lot can be done natively, it requires sometimes more writing.
 Which leads us to wrapping them elaborate calls for our own sake.
 I usually was going back to jQuery at this point because I didn’t feel like writing wrapper was making any more sense than simply sticking with it.
 The other thing I want to train is writing this kind of tools.
 I decided not to check how jQuery itself achieves those goals; I will do that later, to compare it.
 I will be, though, using jQuery’s